makinate/SpatialMapping/README.md

 # Exp1_LowVisionShader
+Basic app for Shaders for Low Vision experiment.
 ## Basic Unity and Gitignore instructions
-Make sure that .gitignore file and Unity settings are correct and not overwritten.
+Make sure that .gitignore file and Unity settings are correct and not overwritten to make sure the SpatialMapping hierarchy and settings are constant across all versions for all users.

-In order to make sure the SpatialMapping heirarchy and settings are constant across all versions for all users, the following changes were made to the project settings - under Edit -> Project Settings -> Editor
+- Go to project settings - under Edit -> Project Settings -> Editor
-- the Version Control mode setting was changed to support "Visible Meta Files" and the Asset Serialization mode setting was changed to "Force Text"
+- change Version Control mode setting to support "Visible Meta Files" and the Asset Serialization mode setting to "Force Text"

+Otherwise terrible things will happen and you will find yourself in git purgatory.